Home

 As part of the home organization journey, good laundry room organization is a must.
 How can you get clothes clean if your laundry room is a cluttered mess?

-Whether you spend a lot or a little time doing laundry, it's important to make the laundry room organized, efficient, and user friendly.
+No matter how much time you spend doing laundry, it's important to make the laundry room organized, efficient, and user friendly.

-Most of us don’t care too much for the chore of laundry, so it’s important to keep the laundry room’s main identity in mind.
-Don’t dump stuff on your machines, keep them clear of everything except laundry related items that you reach for constantly.
-It’s a real drag to have to clear off the machines to use them.
+Most of us don't care too much for doing laundry, so it's important to keep the laundry room's main purpose in mind.
+In other words, don't dump stuff on your machines, keep them clear of everything except laundry related items that you reach for constantly.
+It's a real drag to have to clear off the machines just to use them.

 The first step to laundry room organization is to look at your space and how it can be best utilized.